OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 *   includes incident response and data breach notification processes. and
 *   complies with applicable information security related laws and regulations in the geographic regions where GitHub does business.

-In the event of a data breach that affects your User Personal Information, we will act promptly to mitigate the impact of a breach and notify any affected users.
+In the event of a data breach that affects your User Personal Information, we will act promptly to mitigate the impact of a breach and notify any affected users without undue delay.

 Transmission of data on GitHub is encrypted using SSH, HTTPS, and SSL/TLS.
 While our data is not encrypted at rest, we manage our own cages and racks at top-tier data centers with excellent physical and network security, and when data is stored with a third party storage provider, it is encrypted.